sematext/spm-metrics-js/README.md

 - mean: The average rate since the meter was started.
 - count: The total of all values added to the meter.
-- currentRate: The rate of the meter since the last save() call.
+- currentRate: The rate of the meter since the meter was started.
 - 1MinuteRate: The rate of the meter biased towards the last 1 minute.
 - 5MinuteRate: The rate of the meter biased towards the last 5 minutes.
 - 15MinuteRate: The rate of the meter biased towards the last 15 minutes.